sldyns/SpaHDmap/docs/tutorials/Command-line.md

     "sections": [
         {
-            "name": "name of section A", // For example, "SectionA" "image_path": "image path of section A", // For example, "data/section_A/HE.tif" "visium_path": "10X Visium path of section A", // For example, "data/section_A/" "spot_coord_path": "spot coordinate path of section A", // For example, "data/section_A/spatial/tissue_positions_list.csv"
+            "name": "name of section A", // For example, "SectionA" "id": "10x id of section A", // For example, "SectionA" "image_path": "image path of section A", // For example, "data/section_A/HE.tif" "adata_path": "anndata path of section A", // For example, "data/section_A/adata.h5ad" "visium_path": "10X Visium path of section A", // For example, "data/section_A/" "spot_coord_path": "spot coordinate path of section A", // For example, "data/section_A/spatial/tissue_positions_list.csv"
             "spot_exp_path": "spot expression path of section A" // For example, "data/section_A/filtered_feature_bc_matrix.h5"
         },
         {
-            "name": "name of section B", // For example, "SectionB" "image_path": "image path of section B", // For example, "data/section_B/HE.tif" "visium_path": "10X Visium path of section B", // For example, "data/section_B/" "spot_coord_path": "spot coordinate path of section B", // For example, "data/section_B/spatial/tissue_positions_list.csv"
+            "name": "name of section B", // For example, "SectionB" "id": "10x id of section B", // For example, "SectionB" "image_path": "image path of section B", // For example, "data/section_B/HE.tif" "adata_path": "anndata path of section B", // For example, "data/section_B/adata.h5ad" "visium_path": "10X Visium path of section B", // For example, "data/section_B/" "spot_coord_path": "spot coordinate path of section B", // For example, "data/section_B/spatial/tissue_positions_list.csv"
             "spot_exp_path": "spot expression path of section B" // For example, "data/section_B/filtered_feature_bc_matrix.h5"